 Participants provided the following suggestions:

-In this phase of the community engagement process, the City will share the preferred design with the community for feedback.
+In this phase of the community engagement process, the City shared the preferred design with the community for feedback.
 When the preferred design is confirmed, the project will move into the detailed design phase, where the design team will finalize the design by working through the technical details and drawings for the construction contractor.

 The outcome of this phase is a refined preferred design.